 After you have created a map, you must decide where the mapped data is injected into the event.
 You must configure each event to use mapping:

-1 Access the Configuration tab in the Sentinel Control Center.
-For more information, see "Sentinel Control Center" on page 21.

-2 Click Event Configuration in the navigation pane.
+- 1 Access the Configuration tab in the Sentinel Control Center. - 2 Click Event Configuration in the navigation pane.